BrentScarff/Backprop-Animation/README.md

 # Backprop-Animation
-Working copy of backpropogation deriviation.
+Manim code for a Backpropagation deriviation.

 In addition to .yml file requires pip install manimlib.
-LaTex distribution also required like MikTex.
+A LaTex distribution like MikTex is also required.
 You may have to install all packages for manim to work.